 At Skin and Beyond Medical Spa in Irvine, Photodynamic therapy (PDT) is a non-invasive therapy that utilizes light treatments along with an application of a photosensitizing agent, typically 5-aminolevulinic acid (ALA).
 The photosensitizing agent is applied to the skin, causing the skin to become more susceptible, or receptive, to light.
 After the photosensitizing agent is removed, a light treatment is administered.
 PDT was originally approved by the U.S. Food and Drug administration to treat cancer, and is often used to treat actinic keratosis.
 It is now being studied as a safe and effective treatment for acne.

 PDT is thought to work by shrinking the skin’s oil glands.
 This can drastically reduce the amount of oil within the pores.
 For those with moderate to severe acne that doesn’t respond well to traditional topical treatments, this is good news.
 ALA-PDT may also kill bacteria that cause acne breakouts and normalize the shedding of dead skin cells within the follicle.
 It also seems to improve the skin’s overall texture, and holds promise in the repair of acne scarring.

-While many patients participating in early Photodynamic therapy trials reported moderate to severe pain, the treatments administered today are virtually painless, due to “short contact” therapy.
+While many patients participating in early Photodynamic therapy in Irvine, CA trials reported moderate to severe pain, the treatments administered today are virtually painless, due to “short contact” therapy.